Hanoi’s Train Street (2024), Is it open – All You Need to Know

 Graffiti art along Hanoi's Train Street

-The reason why it’s so interesting for tourists is that the train passes literally a meter away from the houses.
+The reason why Hanoi Train Street is so famous is the train that passes literally a meter away from the houses.
 The safety line (marked with yellow color) is only about 20 centimeters away from the homes, and that’s the line you shouldn’t cross when the train is coming.
 Trust us, as we didn’t expect it to be so close.

 Train passing through Hanoi's Train Street